Salmon Creek Ranch PO Box

 and nutrients, one Jumbo Duck Egg can be

 use in place of 2-3 average-sized hen's

 Continental U.S. For more information, click here .

 What if some eggs get broken in transit?
 If any eggs are cracked, crushed

 or otherwise unusable, let us know immediately upon

-delivery and we will give you a credit for the damaged
+delivery and we will give you a credit of $1/egg for the